dealfonso/totpgen/README.md

 - **Load a saved key**: Click on its name in the saved keys list
 - **Delete a key**: Click the ❌ button next to the key name
 - **Clear all data**: Click the trash icon (⚠️ Warning: This cannot be undone!)

+### Exporting and Importing Keys

+TOTPgen makes it easy to transfer your keys between devices or create secure backups:

+#### Exporting Keys

+1. Click the **export icon** (📤) in the toolbar
+2. Enter a password to encrypt the export file (recommended)
+   - You can leave it empty for an unencrypted export (not recommended)
+   - This password is independent from your master password
+3. Confirm the password
+4. Click **Export** to download the JSON file
+5. The file will be named `totpgen-export-[timestamp].json`

+**Security Note**: The exported file contains:
+- Version information and export date
+- Number of keys included
+- Your keys encrypted with AES-256-GCM (if password provided)
+- All key configurations (digits, period, algorithm)

+#### Importing Keys

+1. Click the **import icon** (📥) in the toolbar
+2. Select your previously exported JSON file
+3. If the file is encrypted, enter the export password
+4. Review and resolve any duplicate key names:
+   - **Overwrite**: Replace the existing key with the imported one
+   - **Rename**: Keep both keys with an automatically generated unique name
+   - **Skip**: Don't import this particular key
+5. All imported keys are automatically encrypted with your current master password

+**Cross-Device Usage**: Export your keys from one device and import them on another to maintain the same TOTP configuration across all your devices.
+The encryption ensures your keys remain secure during transfer.

 ### Installing as a Progressive Web App (PWA)